transferwise/pipelinewise/_sources/installation_guide/installation.rst.txt

 Getting PipelineWise
 --------------------

+PipelineWise is a collection of pre-selected and customised :ref:`singer` components with a config management and runtime framework on top of it.
+When installing PipelineWise you will also install a bunch of Singer components into a well defined location.

 PipelineWise installs `Singer.io <https://www.singer.io/>`_  :ref:`taps` and :ref:`targets`
 components into separate and multiple separate virtual environments to avoid conflicting dependencies between any of the components.
 It is common that multiple Singer components use the same python library with different versions.

-This also means PipelineWise is not distributed on `PyPI <https://pypi.org//>`_ as a pyton package and cannot be installed by ``pip``.
-PipelineWise has to be installed from source and the built-in install script will create every virtual environment required at the right place in the right format and will take care of finding the required components at run time.
+This also means **PipelineWise is not distributed on** `PyPI <https://pypi.org//>`_ as a pyton package and cannot be installed by ``pip``.
+PipelineWise **must be installed from source** and the built-in install script will create all the virtual environments at the right place in the right format and will take care of finding them at runtime.

 .. _source: